mkpoli/hundouk/src/lib.typ

             }
           } else {
             // LTR
-            if hang-kaeriten-on-connector and extra-content != none {
+            if should-hang-kaeriten and extra-content != none {
               // Hang Kaeriten: Split Row for LTR
               // Connector in Top Half (y: 1)
               // Move connector down by 0.25em